Vijayaadhithan/querix-semantic-search/docs/production_search_operations.md

   -H "X-Admin-Key: $API_ADMIN_KEY" | jq
 ```

-Gainr also persists a reduced tenant-facing search history table and a
+The enabled tenant also persists a reduced tenant-facing search history table
-separate operator-facing provider-call/token table to its configured MySQL
+and a separate operator-facing provider-call/token table to its configured
-database for now.
+MySQL database for now.
 See
 [`search_analytics.md`](search_analytics.md) for the two-table schema,
 migration command, privacy boundary, and reporting queries.